Pia Schneider—PhD Candidate in Philosophy, University of California, Berkeley

 Stipends, Fellowships, and Awards

 My research focuses on Kant's theoretical philosophy.
-I am especially interested in the conception of space Kant puts forward in the Critique of Pure Reason.
-He argues that space is the form of our sensibility, our capacity to be affected by objects.
-This view is quite difficult to understand.
-I approach it by focusing on the question "What kind of difference does space make to how we conceptualize objects?"
+I am especially interested in the role that Kant sees space playing for our understanding of reality.
+Kant argues for such a role in the Critique of Pure Reason, when he claims that space is the form of our sensibility, our capacity to be affected by objects.

-I show how we gain insights into the role of space for our conception of objects by focusing on Kant's discussions of what he calls incongruent counterparts.
+I show how we gain insights into the role of space for our understanding by focusing on Kant's discussions of what he calls incongruent counterparts.
 These are objects that are similar in shape and equal in size, but which cannot be superimposed.
 An example is the pair of our left and right hand.
-Our left hand is pretty much of the same size as our right.
+(So, note that your left hand is pretty much of the same size as our right.
 And they seem to have the same shape (e.g., for every feature that I can point out on my left hand, I can find an exact corresponding one on my right, and vice versa).
-But they cannot be superimpsoed - a left-hand glove does not fit onto a right hand.
+But they cannot be superimposed - for example, in most cases a left-hand glove does not fit onto a right hand.)

 The following are abstracts for some papers that grow out of my dissertation research: